muratk5n/thirdwave/en/README.md

 ---

 There is a fluid dynamics *formula* that works for any point in space, point in time, at macro level..
 We "discretize" that formula, chop it up into pieces for computation and program that into the computer, much later.
-This is a different approach then using micro particles trying to build up to a system.
+This is a different approach from using micro particles trying to build up to a system.
 As with many other things bottom up approach doesn't work, need to work top-down.
 High organization matters.

 ---